Intro: “You throw like a kobold”

 - Additional distance bonus for special conditions (e.g., increased bonus from All-Out Attack (Strong), etc.)

 - Reduced penalties for throwing on the run

-- Special techniques (e.g., the sliders, curveballs, etc. of baseball pitching)
+- Special techniques with unique effects (e.g., the sliders, curveballs, etc. of baseball pitching)

 Disadvantages for sports throwing skills